 Challenging an Attendance Allowance decision - appealing the decision

 Challenging an Attendance Allowance decision could mean you end up with less AA than you were originally awarded, or nothing at all.
-Get help from your nearest Citizens Advice if you’re about to challenge a decision.
+Get help from your your nearest Citizens Advice if you’re about to challenge a decision.

 When you can appeal to a tribunal

 You can appeal against any decision made about your AA claim.
 Some of the most common reasons are:

 - you got a lower rate of AA than you expected